richjyoung/lfsr-package/README.md

 Import the package files into a library of your choice, then include via the necessary `library` and `use` statements.

-* `lfsr_evaluate` - Calculate the register value of a given width LFSR after a number of iterations.
+* `lfsr_evaluate` - Calculate the register value of a given LFSR after a number of iterations (although not required in the calculation, the register is passed as an argument as an efficient means of providing both the length and ascending/descending indexing).
 * `lfsr_advance` - Advances an LFSR register by one, optionally resetting after a certain value is reached.
 * `lfsr_maximum` - Calculate the maximum pattern length for a given number of